 The Mr. Heater F23200 MH9BX has several features that make it one of the notable heaters that you can use to warm your small garage.
 This propane-burning heater utilizes the radiant heating method to create a cozy environment in outdoor spaces.

 The reflectors guide powerful infrared radiation to all areas of the space to create a conducive environment for working even during wintery weather.

 It is very convenient to use this heater.
 You can easily transport it from one place to another, thanks to its small size and the presence of a fold-down handle.

-However, the heater has a limited capacity.
+However, there are some Mr Heater Buddy problems that you’re likely to face.
+The heater has a limited capacity.
 It can only run for three hours when its propane tank is full.
 Moreover, it can be used to heat spaces that do not exceed 225 square feet.
 This means that you cannot rely on it to heat large garages.